Skip to content

 Beyond Proof of Work

-• Selection: the protocol chooses who proposes or validates blocks.
+• Selection mechanisms.
+The protocol chooses who proposes or validates blocks.

-• Mechanisms: designs based on capacity or resources.
+• Resource mechanisms.
+Designs based on capacity or storage.

 These approaches balance between: